BCWF-Wetlands/WESP_data_prep/README.md

 There are three sets of WESP R scripts to identify wetlands for monitoring within a study area.
 1) WESP_data_prep - This repository, presents a set of scripts used to generate a new, or process existing, wetlands for a study area;
 2) WESP_Sample_Design - attributes wetlands with local human and natural landscape characteristics - https://github.com/BCWF-Wetlands/WESP_Sample_Design; and
-3) WESP_Sample_Draw - selects a set of wetlands for sampling - https://github.com/BCWF-Wetlands/WESP_Sample_Draw.
+3) WESP_Sample_Draw - Generates a report card of how samples are meeting sampling criteria and performs a draw to select wetlands to meet criteria - https://github.com/BCWF-Wetlands/WESP_Sample_Draw.

 ### Usage

-There are a set of scripts that help prepare data for WESP sample design, there are four basic sets of scripts:
+There are a set of scripts that help prepare data for WESP sampling, there are four basic sets of scripts:
 Control scripts - set up the analysis environment;
 Load scripts - loads base data and field data;
 Clean scripts - cleans generic wetlands and ecoprovince/study area specific wetlands; and